CGATOxford/proj029/documentation/source/colitisResponsiveNOGs.rst

                                              "rna_dna_ratio.annotated.tsv")

-and we plot the DNA and RNA fold changes, fit a linear model and plot the 95% prediction intervals.
+We then plot the DNA and RNA fold changes, fit a linear model and plot the 95% prediction intervals.
 There is a little bit of sneakyness here as before we created the final plot we found NOGs of interest.
 This function picks up a file called goi.tsv that contains annotations for the plot.
 These annotations are for NOGs that are annotated as being involved in oxidative stress resistance and are up-regulated in metatranscriptomic